k2view-academy/K2View-Academy/articles/Cloud/01_overview/01_overview.md

-# What is K2view Cloud?
+# What is K2cloud?

 Adopting cloud technology is crucial, as it offers unparalleled agility, scalability, and business continuity.
-These characteristics align with the requirements of a data-oriented platform.
+These characteristics align with the requirements of data-oriented platforms, where more and more data is gathered and processed.

-K2view Cloud is a comprehensive orchestration platform that empowers users to effortlessly, with a click, generate, manage, and observe various Fabric runtime environments, including Training, Development with Web studio IDE, QA, CI/CD, Staging, and Production.
-These Fabric runtime environments are running in the Cloud, where K2view Cloud uses the most modern and up-to-date cloud technology, while encapsulating all cloud operation complexity from users.
+K2cloud is a comprehensive orchestration platform that empowers users to effortlessly, with a click, generate, manage, and observe various Fabric runtime environments, including Training, Development with Web studio IDE, QA, CI/CD, Staging, and Production.
+These Fabric runtime environments are running in the Cloud, where K2cloud uses the most modern and up-to-date cloud technology, Kubernetes based, while encapsulating all cloud operation complexity from users.

-The platform offers the flexibility to choose between a fully managed cloud service, a self-hosted environment, or a hybrid setup, enabling seamless accessibility from any location.
+The platform offers the flexibility to choose between a fully managed cloud service, a self-hosted environment (customer tenant or on-prem), or a hybrid setup, enabling seamless accessibility from any location.

 ## Key Objectives and Benefits

-K2view Cloud platform offers many advantages for a variety of teams, for different roles and from several points of view.
+K2cloud platform offers advantages for a variety of teams, for different roles and from several points of view.

 * **Improve Business Productivity**, focus on the business logic implementation.
   * Spin up with a click the right Fabric runtime environment you need.